dlang/DIPs/DIPs/DIP1NNN-MVF.md

 ### Scope

 This DIP will only address the `@safe` attribute.
 Unlike the other classes of attributes (e.g. purity, mutability, and throwability), D already has everything it needs to negate the `@safe` attribute using the `@system` attribute, or override the compiler's safety constraints using the `@trusted` attribute.
-Thefore, by limiting the scope of this DIP to just the safety-related attributes, no new language features or modifications are required.
+Therefore, by limiting the scope of this DIP to just the safety-related attributes, no new language features or modifications are required.

 ## Breaking Changes and Deprecations